mayamcdougall/NotePaper/README.md

 * Everything in the "themes" folder is required for the theme to function.
 * The "content" folder holds the sample widgets you see here.
 You can install these as well and use them as a template for your own widgets, or you can leave them out and write yours from scratch.
 * The "assets/NotePaper_Themes" folder contains the additional sample themes.
 * The "config" folder contains a sample NotePaper config.
-The easiest way to configure NotePaper is to place the sample config, `NotePaper-Config.php.sample` in your config folder, and rename it `NotePaper-Config.php`.
-Then add "`include 'NotePaper-Config.php';`" to the bottom of your Pico config.
-Alternatively, you can copy the NotePaper array from the sample file and paste it into your pico config (just be sure not to copy the first "`<?php`" line).
+The easiest way to configure NotePaper is to place the sample config, `NotePaper.yml.sample` in your config folder, and rename it `NotePaper.yml`.

-Finally, don't forget to update your config.php to use the NotePaper Theme.
-It should read:
+Finally, don't forget to update your config.yml to use the NotePaper Theme.
+This value will probably be case-sensitive on most filesystems, so be sure to match the folder name:

-`$config['theme'] = 'NotePaper';`
+`theme: NotePaper`

 While you're at it, you'll likely want to modify the config options [discussed below](#configuration).
 They add quite a few levels of extra customization.